fxcollot/openHaloDocumentation/OpenHaloDocumentation/Docker_docu.md

 You can follow the instruction on this link from the official website of Docker : https://docs.docker.com/get-started/get-docker/
 The installation does not take time and is compatible for every environment.

-## Configuration of an OpenHalo container
+## Configuration of an Ubuntu container

+You need to install an ubuntu container, and then create it :

+'''bash
+docker pull Ubuntu:rolling
+docker run -it --name ContainerName ubuntu bash
+'''

+You now have a created a container.
+To restart that container :

+'''bash
+docker start -ai ContainerName
+'''

+## Configuration of OpenHalo

 ## Server Configuration